symfony-cmf/symfony-cmf-docs/bundles/routing_auto/token_providers.rst

 Token providers provide values for the tokens specified in the URI schemas.
-Such values can be derived form the object for which the route is being generated or from the environment (e.g. the you could use the current locale in the route).
+Such values can be derived form the object for which the route is being generated or from the environment (e.g. you could use the current locale in the route).